tornede/py_experimenter/docs/source/usage/execution.rst

 Pausing and Unpausing Experiments
 ---------------------------------

 For convenience, we support pausing and unpausing experiments.
 This means that you can use one ``PyExperimenter`` to start an experiment, which will be paused after certain operations.
 Therefore, it can be resumed later on.
-Afterwards, depending on the parametrization of ``execute()`` of the ``PyExperimenter`` instance (see :ref:`asdf <execute_experiments>`), the experimenter terminates or another experiment will be started.
+Afterwards, depending on the parametrization of ``execute()`` of the ``PyExperimenter`` instance (see :ref:`in Execute Experiments <execute_experiments>`), the experimenter terminates or another experiment will be started.

 To pause an experiment, the experiment function has to return the state ``ExperimentStatus.PAUSED``: